|Purpose of activities||Activities during fiscal 2022||Self-

 We provide feedback on the results of these evaluations to suppliers, including items that need improvement, and monitor them as needed.

-In fiscal 2019, we collected Supplier Self-Check Sheets from 363 suppliers (99 new ones and 264 existing ones).
-We conducted screenings of all 99 new suppliers and periodic evaluations of 155 of the 264 existing ones.
+In fiscal 2022, we collected Supplier Self-Check Sheets from 206 suppliers (98 new ones and 108 existing ones).
+We conducted screenings of all 98 new suppliers and periodic evaluations of 121 existing ones.

-The division’s priority activity in fiscal 2020 is to promote purchases from multiple suppliers of major raw materials, which were purchased from single suppliers, from the viewpoint of ensuring stable procurement.
+The division's priority activity in fiscal 2023 is to promote the use of multiple suppliers of important raw materials and equipment, which have been purchased from single supplier, from the perspective of ensuring stable procurement.

-We procure copper concentrate, a raw material for copper products, primarily from the overseas mines in which we invest, and while this places us in the position of a non-operator not directly involved in mine management, as a member of the International Council on Mining & Metals (ICMM) and a company engaged in global procurement activities, we hope to fulfill our sustainable development responsibilities.
+We procure copper concentrate, a raw material for copper products, primarily from the overseas mines in which we invest, to ensure a stable supply to smelters and refineries both in Japan and overseas，and while this places us in the position of a non-operator not directly involved in mine management, as a company engaged in global procurement activities, we hope to fulfill our sustainable development responsibilities.

-Moreover, our Metals Company requires the mining companies to comply with CSR loan and investment standards (if we are investing) and CSR procurement standards.
+Moreover, our Metals Company requires the mining companies to comply with CSR Investment Standards (if we are investing) and CSR procurement standards.
 We also check that those standards are followed, for example through regular questionnaire surveys, and if deemed necessary, we seek to understand and improve the situation.
 We include environmental preservation and respect for human rights as important matters to consider in our business processes as we manage our global supply chain.

 Protect the basic human rights of people impacted by our business operations.
 Consult with stakeholders regarding local community issues.
 Eliminate any involvement, either direct or indirect, with militia or other armed groups in areas of conflict where there are concerns regarding human rights violations.

 Identify and evaluate impact on cultural and natural heritage, and risks to biodiversity at every stage of our business.
 Develop and implement mitigation measures.